Heterogeneous domain adaptation: An unsupervised approach: Experiments

-$Accuracy$ was used as the test metric as it has been widely adopted in the literature \cite{Pan2011,Ghifary2017,Li2014}.
-The definition follows.
+$Accuracy$ was used as the test metric, as it has been widely adopted in the literature \cite{Pan2011,Ghifary2017,Li2014}:

+{where {$y(x)$} is the ground truth label of {$x$}, while {$g(x)$} is the label predicted by the SVM classification algorithm.
+Since the target domains do not contain any labeled data, it was impossible to automatically tune the optimal parameters for the target classifier using cross-validation.
+As a result, we used LIBSVM’s default parameters for all classification tasks.
+Because there were no existing pairs in the $10$ tasks, we randomly matched instances from each domain as pairs for the KCCA model.
+For neural networks, we report the best average accuracy of each dataset (using the same parameters for tasks constructed from the same dataset) by tuning the learning rate of optimizers and the penalty parameters of the regularizers of each model.
+The batch size was set to $24$ and the number of epochs was set to $50$ for all datasets.}

-where $y(x)$ is the ground truth label of $x$, while $g(x)$ is the label predicted by the SVM classification algorithm.
-All experiments were conducted on an Intel(R) Core(TM) i7-4770 CPU at 3.40Ghz with a memory of 64 GB running Windows 7 professional 64-bit operating system and Matlab 9.2.0.
-To show the complexity of each task, we also tested same-domain accuracy with a $5-$fold SVM using the default parameters on seven different target domains.
-We randomly selected unbiased instances from five domains (the cancer datasets were excluded), and ran the experiments 50 times, preprocessing the instances with the zscore function.
+All experiments were conducted on an Intel(R) Core(TM) i$7$-$4770$ CPU at $3.40$Ghz with a memory of $64$ GB running Windows $7$ professional $64$-bit operating system. {Deep-learning based models were implemented by Pytorch $0.4.0$} and other models were implemented by Matlab $9.2.0$.
+To show the complexity of each task, we also tested same-domain accuracy with a $5$-fold SVM using the default parameters on seven different target domains.
+We randomly selected unbiased instances from five domains (the cancer datasets were excluded), and ran the experiments $50$ times, preprocessing the instances with the zscore function.
 Table \ref{tab: same-domain} shows the average accuracy and standard deviations in terms of AVG$\pm$STD.
 The results show that the German Credit dataset and the Ppl dataset were the hardest to classify and the Cancer-D and Cancer-O datasets were the easiest.
 In general, the accuracy of the HeUDA models was lower than the same-domain (target) accuracy due to the lack of labels in the target domain.